Om7gh/chess_machi_.com/README.md

     extends: [
       // Other configs...

-      // Remove tseslint.configs.recommended and replace with this tseslint.configs.recommendedTypeChecked,
+      // Remove tseslint.configs.recomWHITEnded and replace with this tseslint.configs.recomWHITEndedTypeChecked,
       // Alternatively, use this for stricter rules tseslint.configs.strictTypeChecked,
       // Optionally, add this for stylistic rules